Common Debt Collector Violations

 Debt collectors have a reputation of being unethical and going to any lengths to collect on a debt, but can a debt collector go as low as to contact your friends or family regarding your debt?
 The answer is No.

-As a consumer, you have rights and protections pursuant to 15 U.S.C. § 1692, or The Fair Debt Collection Protection Act, which strictly prohibits any debt collector from contacting any third party regarding your debts.
+As a consumer, you have rights and protections under the Fair Debt Collection Protection Act, which strictly prohibits any debt collector from contacting any third party regarding your debts.
 This means a debt collector cannot contact any third party by mail, telephone, email, or post card, pertaining to your debt.

 There is, however, a select few ways for debt collectors to contact your friends or family, and it is imperative that the difference is clear.
 If a debt collector contacts someone other than the owner of the debt, they must: